Design (DES)

 DES 4100.
 Design Center - Collaborative Project-Based Learning.
 Units: 3

 Team-based engagement with real-world problem identification, analysis, and responsive design projects.
-Two hours of discussion and two hours of activity.
+Two hours of discussion and three hours of activity.
 Materials fee required.

 DES 4130.
 Senior Design Topics.
 Units: 3